RedisJSON/RedisJSON/docs/commands/json.objlen.md

 @return

-@array-reply of @integer-reply - for each path, the number of keys in the object, or @null-reply if the matching JSON value is not an object.
+@array-reply of @integer-reply - for each path, the number of keys in the object, or @nil-reply if the matching JSON value is not an object.

 @examples